InstagramLinked InYouTube

 CDBG Public Service Applications

-The Cty is now solicitating applications from local non-profits for funding under the Community Development Block Grant (CDBG) 51st Program year!
+The City is now solicitating applications from local non-profits for funding under the Community Development Block Grant (CDBG) 52nd Program year.
 Please find the required application included below.

-This competitive application will make a portion of the City’s 51st Year CDBG funds available to non-profit organizations in the form of public service grants.
-Eligible public service activities include, but are not limited to, programs that address: childcare, healthcare, job training, recreation programs, education programs, public safety, fair housing, substance abuse, mental health, youth services, senior services, etc.
+This competitive application is made available to local non-profits who seek grant funding for eligible CDBG public service activities.
+Eligible activities include, but are not limited to, programs that address: childcare, healthcare, job training, recreation programs, education programs, public safety, fair housing, substance abuse, mental health, youth services, senior services, and more.

-Applications are due Monday, February 24, 2025 by 10am.
+Applications are due Sunday, March 1, 2026 at 11:59pm.
 Please email applications to thuffman@longbeachny.gov

 About the Community Development Block Grant: